sushanthikavijayan/PlayGround/index.md

+# Finahub Is Hiring
 Finahub's Playground is a repository that is primarily used by Finahub Team to find new members to join our development team.
-If you are interested in joining our team then fork [PlayGround Repository](https://github.com/Finahub/PlayGround), add your project as a folder in the repository and submit a pull request.
+If you are interested in joining our team then fork [PlayGround Repository](https://github.com/Finahub/PlayGround), add your project as a folder in [Hiring folder of this repository](https://github.com/Finahub/PlayGround/tree/main/Hiring) and submit a pull request.
 We will review your code and let you know the next steps.
 BTW we will only consider work that can be compiled and run using Maven or Gradle.

 ## Why You Should Join Finahub
 If you had an opportunity to work on a product that uses cutting edge technologies to positively impact the lives of millions of Indians, will you say ***Yes*** or ***No*** ?